 Personal, Social and Health Education (PSHE) reflects the School's holistic aim and ethos and provides a vital foundation for the personal development of young people in preparing them for adult life.
-We aim to educate the child as a whole person and build this into the curriculum on a day-to-day basis throughout the School with an additional weekly PSHE lesson in both the Junior and Senior Schools when children can share and discuss issues, feelings and concerns.
-The PSHE policy and scheme of work provide more detail.
+We aim to educate the child as a whole person and build this into the curriculum on a day-to-day basis throughout the School with an additional weekly PSHE lesson in Nursery-Year 6 when children can share and discuss issues, feelings and concerns.
+EYFS work to the standards in the PSED area of their curriculum.
+Our parents and carers are informed about what their children will be learning and will be actively encouraged to participate in the curriculum where appropriate.
+Parents have the right to withdraw their children from those parts of RSE not within the national curriculum for science programmes of study.
+Please refer to the RSE Policy for further information on contacting the school.
+The PSHE and RSE policies and scheme of work provide more detail.